md35-gk/Nexond-Trainer/README.md

 3. Start up Nexon'd Trainer.exe with administrative rights.
 If this is not your first time using the trainer, skip to Step 4.
 Otherwise, you will be prompted for additional required set-up steps:

-- Complete the Security Checkpoint, which deters fraudulent activities involving the trading, selling, or re-posting/distribution of the trainer.
+- Complete the Checkpoint, which deters fraudulent activities involving the trading, selling, or re-posting/distribution of the trainer.
-  - **Note:** The domain name is something like "website.net".
-Do not include anything before, or after, the domain name, including the forward slashes.
+  - **Note:** This step was re-made to be straightforward.
+You have 120 seconds to complete this part.
-- Read and agree to the Disclaimer and Terms of Use.
+- Read and agree to the EULA, Privacy Policy, and Disclaimer.
 - Complete the Trainer Settings and GitHub Settings tabs.
-  - You can refer to [this image](https://i.imgur.com/2fMO8UZ.png) for guidance.
+  - You can refer to [this image](https://i.imgur.com/2fMO8UZ.png) for guidance (this image may be outdated, but should still guide you through this part).
   - If you are using your own GitHub repository, be sure to make necessary changes based on the image above.
   - Once completed, Save the trainer settings and restart the trainer.